AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ["Business" identifiers](http://hl7.org/fhir/R4/resource.html#identifiers) are used extensively in ADHA Profiles to consistently identify real world entities across systems, contexts of use, and other formats (variously, HL7 v2 , CDA , XDS, and many more).

-For ADHA profiles, the following identifier elements are to be populated with business identifiers:
+For ADHA profiles, the following identifier elements are populated with business identifiers:
    - `Device.identifier`
    - `DiagnosticReport.identifier`
    - `HealthcareService.identifier`